-In November 2017, the Company entered into a sublease agreement with Auxilium Pharmaceuticals, LLC (the "Sublandlord") pursuant to which it subleases 33,019 square feet of office space for its headquarters in Wayne, Pennsylvania.
+The Company has a sublease agreement with Auxilium Pharmaceuticals, LLC (the "Sublandlord") pursuant to which it subleases 33,019 square feet of office space for its headquarters in Wayne, Pennsylvania.
 The sublease has a term that runs through October 2023.
-If for any reason the lease between Chesterbrook

-Partners, LP ("Landlord") and Sublandlord is terminated or expires prior to October 2023, the Company's sublease will automatically terminate.
+If for any reason the lease between Chesterbrook Partners, LP ("Landlord") and Sublandlord is terminated or expires prior to October 2023, the Company's sublease will automatically terminate.
+In December 2020, the Company entered into a sub-sublease agreement under which it sub-subleased 8,115 square feet.
+The sub-sublease term runs concurrent with the original sublease agreement.

-In February 2019, the Company entered into a sublease agreement with a third party for 21,056 square feet of office and laboratory space in St. Louis, Missouri.
+In February 2019, the Company entered into a sublease agreement with a third party for 20,433 square feet of office and laboratory space in St. Louis, Missouri.
 The lease commenced in June 2019 and has a term that runs through June 2029.